crnvl/netl2/docs/LEARN.md

 high-level language like Python or JavaScript, you may find that NETL2 does not include the `else` keyword for `if` statements.
 That is, because `else` can often lead to spaghetti code, and NETL2 is designed to be as streamlined as possible.

 Another missing keyword is `return`.
 To modify a variable, you simply assign it a new value.
-Functions are called using `!`.

 Functions need to be declared first, and then called with the `!` operator.
 Functions also do not have parameters.
 If you want to pass a value to a function, you can simply assign it to a variable before calling the function.

 # Installation